Joon-Klaps/viralgenie/docs/output.md

     The prefix of the sample is combined with the previous state of sample.
 For example, in the first iteration (directory `iterations/it1`), reads will be mapped to the [reference-assisted de novo consensus sequence](./workflow/assembly_polishing.md) (_ie_ `consensus`) and so the output file will be `assembly/polishing/iterations/it1/bwamem2/bam/<sample-id>/<sample-id>_cl#_consensus.bam`.

-### Reference refinement or selection
+### Reference selection

-The reference refinement/selection is done using [`mash`](https://mash.readthedocs.io/en/latest/index.html) tool.
+The reference selection is done using [`mash`](https://mash.readthedocs.io/en/latest/index.html) tool.
 Here there reference file is sketched (`variants/mapping-info/mash/sketch`) and compared to the reads (`variants/mapping-info/mash/screen`) where the reference with the highest estimated avirage nucleotide identity (ANI) and shared hashes is selected (`variants/mapping-info/mash/select-ref`).

 ???- abstract "Output files"